Shop and Save on New York State Health Insurance

 Oct 25th, 2013

-Welcome to our final week of coverage for the first month of the Affordable Care Act’s health insurance exchange markeplace.
-And wowie, it certainly had been one heck of a month.
+Welcome to our final week of coverage for the first month of the Affordable Care Act’s health insurance exchange marketplace.
+And wow, it certainly had been one heck of a month.

 Credit: Daniel Rehn via Flickr under Creative Commons

-We’ve been covering the goings on of the health insurance exchanges here on our blog for the past four weeks.
-I’ll quickly recap what’s been happening, but if you’d like to get a little more in depth take a look at our other blog posts and leave us a comment, or maybe a tweet?
+We’ve been covering the goings on the health insurance exchanges here on our blog for the past four weeks.
+I’ll quickly recap what’s been happening, but if you’d like to get a little more in-depth take a look at our other blog posts and leave us a comment, or maybe a tweet?

-In the mean time while the government shutdown battles took center stage, another potentially disastrous crisis was brewing.
-As soon as the health insurance exchange marketplace flipped their switches on October 1st, most of them were offline within the first hour.
+In the meantime, while the government shutdown battles took center stage, another potentially disastrous crisis was brewing.
+As soon as the health insurance exchange marketplace flipped its switches on October 1st, most of them were offline within the first hour.
 The problem was a huge crush of people attempting to log onto the exchange websites.
-It’s not known how many visitors in that initial rush were actually looking to buy a policy and how many were digital “tire-kickers” just looking to see what the prices are without buying anything.
+It’s not known how many visitors in that initial rush were looking to buy a policy and how many were digital “tire-kickers” just looking to see what the prices are without buying anything.

 None of that bodes well for the immediate future of the Affordable Care Act.
 Now with the fiscal crisis and threat of a federal debt default behind us, Democrats and Republicans in both houses are attempting to get to the bottom of the problems with the federal exchange.